 Assembly Rejoice and praise God's name.

 The Gloria, or some other song of praise, centers the service on the Holy One we gather to praise in our worship.

 The collect is the prayer designated for each Sunday that "collects" or captures the theme of the day or season of the Church year.
 It summarizes the attributes of God as revealed in the scriptures for the day.

-COLLECT OF THE DAY Proper 18
+COLLECT OF THE DAY Proper 20

 The Book of Common Prayer 1979, p.
-233

-Presider God is here.
+234

-Assembly God's Spirit is with us.
+PresiderGod is here.AssemblyGod's Spirit is with us.PresiderLet us pray.

-Presider Let us pray.

-GRANT US, O Lord, to trust in you with all our hearts; for, as you always resist the proud who confide in their own strength, so you never forsake those who make their boast of your mercy; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
+GRANT US, Lord, not to be anxious about earthly things, but to love things heavenly; and even now, while we are placed among things that are passing away, to hold fast to those that shall endure; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.

 All Amen.